oktadev/okta-blog/_source/_posts/2022-07-19-angular-security-csrf.md

 ![Giphy of a dog picking up mail from the postal worker](https://media.giphy.com/media/V6XBe0GQZSNO0/giphy.gif)

-When using CSRF tokens, it's essential to tie the token to the user's session so that the back-end can validate the request.
+When using CSRF tokens, it's essential to tie the token to the user's session so that the backend can validate the request.
 The most common ways are through the patterns called [Synchronizer Token Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern) and [Double Submit Cookie](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).

 ### Synchronizer Token Pattern